Ali1/cakephp-bruteforce/README.md

 #### With user plugins (e.g. CakeDC/Users)

-Although not ideal, when using plugins that you do not wish to extend, you can safely place the `validate` method in AppController.php `initialize` method, since this will run prior to user verification within the plugin.
+Although not ideal, when using plugins that you do not wish to extend or modify, you can safely place the `validate` method in AppController.php `initialize` method, since this will run prior to user verification within the plugin.

 ```php
 // AppController.php::initialize()